firebase/genkit/docs/models.md

 `generate` is a helper function for working with models.

-To simply call the model:
+To just call the model:

 ```javascript
 import { generate } from '@genkit-ai/ai/generate';